antoninfaure/personal-website/content/en/post/rsstrend.md

 One solution to this could be to explore more merging solutions with **associations rules** or to perform clustering (with **Spectral Clustering** Algorithm for e.g.).

 There’s definitely more work to make this solution more accurate and self-learning.

 ---

+## Automating with GitHub Actions

+In order to scrap the data and update our graph on a daily basis without our intervention we can use [GitHub Actions](https://github.com/features/actions).
+I made a [dedicated post](/post/actions-scraping) to explain the process.

+---